br3ndonland/R-guide/R-guide.md

     ``` r
     positions <- order(planets_df$diameter, decreasing=TRUE)
-    # apparently this does not order the data yet, for some reason
+    # this does not order the data yet, for some reason
     largest_first_df <- planets_df[positions,]
     ```